inspircd/docs/docs/2/modules/alltime.md

 ### Description

-This module adds the `/ALLTIME` command which allows server operators to see the the current UTC time on all of the servers on the network.
+This module adds the `/ALLTIME` command which allows server operators to see the current UTC time on all of the servers on the network.

 ### Configuration